canaery/xdflow/docs/api/transforms.md

 These modules cover the transforms used by the current maintained docs.
 Most are available with the core dependency set; modules noted as optional require their matching extra.

+Validators and tuners use transform metadata during execution.
+Dimension declarations define valid handoffs between steps, and `is_stateful` controls which steps are refit inside each fold versus reused as fold-invariant work.

 ## `xdflow.transforms.basic_transforms`

 Common classes: